-Increase the heat to medium-high.
-In the same skillet, cook bacon, onion, red pepper, garlic, rosemary and paprika for 3 minutes.
+Increase heat to medium-high; in same skillet, cook bacon, onion, red pepper, garlic and paprika for 3 minutes.
 Stir in rice; cook for about 3 minutes or until rice is well toasted.
 Stir in wine mixture, broth and tomatoes; bring to boil.
 Return chicken to skillet.

 Reduce heat to low; cook, uncovered, for 20 to 25 minutes or until chicken is cooked through and most of the liquid is absorbed.
 Transfer chicken to plate; cover with foil.

 Divide rice mixture among bowls; top with chicken and sprinkle with parsley.

 Traditional Spanish Paella, originally from the province of Valencia, uses a special skillet to cook the rice in vegetables, meats and broth to gather all of the flavors together and uses saffron, paprika and salt to season it.
 To make a great paella dish, it is important to use the right rice, Carolina® has created a Medium Grain Rice, perfect for paella because when cooked, the rice releases its starch, creating a more compact texture.
 This process ultimately results in a less mushy and more creamy and delicious dish.